Please see the Overview page.

 Lovibond, S.H. & Lovibond, P.F.
 (1995).
 Manual for the Depression Anxiety Stress Scales.
 (2nd.
 Ed.)
 Sydney: Psychology Foundation.

-Please also see FAQ9 on computerised administration.
+Please see FAQ9 on computerised administration of the DASS for further explanation.

 Yes.
 While it is not permissible to sell the DASS scales themselves to another person, it is quite acceptable to charge patients for assessment that includes the DASS.